nagaoka-thiago/amazon-clone/README.md

 **Show All Users**
 ----
-  Returns a list of json data about all users registered on database.
+  Returns a list of JSON data from all users registered on database.

 * **URL**